Hepatitis C Symptoms

 As the Hepatitis C infection continues over many years it can progress into additional liver complications.

 Scarring of the liver, or cirrhosis, can develop in approximately 10-20% of patients having chronic Hepatitis C infection over 20-30 years.
 Developing cirrhosis is more common in men if you are 50 years or older, consume alcohol, have nonalcoholic fatty liver disease, Hepatitis B infection, HIV infection OR take immunosuppressive drugs.

 Liver cancer is another complication of long-time hepatitis C infection.
-For those that have developed cirrhosis, only 1-5% of patients will develop liver cancer.
+For those who have developed cirrhosis, only 1-5% of patients will develop liver cancer.

-For patients that develop cirrhosis as a result of Hepatitis C infection, 3-6% will develop liver failure – the loss of liver function.
-For cirrhosis patients that develop liver failure, it usually means that the liver has been deteriorating gradually.
+For patients who develop cirrhosis as a result of Hepatitis C infection, 3-6% will develop liver failure – the loss of liver function.
+For cirrhosis patients who develop liver failure, it usually means that their liver has been deteriorating gradually.

 It is possible for Hepatitis C to go away without treatment; however, of all people who contract Hepatitis C, only fifteen percent or less will have a self-limited case in which their immune system defeats the virus.
 It has not been established exactly why this happens.

 Individuals who have been diagnosed with chronic Hepatitis C can be treated with various combinations of medication.
 The type of treatment as well as the length of treatment for Hepatitis C depends on the genotype of the virus.
 Working closely with one’s physician and using an open line of communication will help in determining the best course of action.

 For various medications used for the treatment of Hepatitis C, please visit our Medications to Treat Hepatitis C Timeline.

 While medications are very expensive, there are much less costly liver supplements you can try to support your liver, including milk thistle.

 - Chronic Hepatitis Symptoms